bdbmax/upgo-website/content/home/hero.md

 # **The Urban Politics and Governance research group at McGill University**

-UPGo, the Urban Politics and Governance research group at McGill, addresses pressing urban governance problems--particularly those that exceed or challenge city boundaries--with rigorous and publicly-oriented research.
-Our three research themes are 1) local and regional economic development; 2) urban sustainability; 3) housing policy.
+UPGo, the Urban Politics and Governance research group at McGill, addresses pressing urban governance problems with rigorous and publicly-oriented research.
+Our research themes are 1) local and regional economic development; 2) urban sustainability; 3) housing policy.
 UPGo is led by Prof. David Wachsmuth of the School of Urban Planning.